A new way to evaluate G-Wishart normalising constants via Fourier analysis: Conclusions

-Even without assuming that $D$ is the identity matrix, our transformation can help the evaluation of the normalising constant.
+Even without assuming that $D$ is the identity matrix, our transformation can facilitate the evaluation of the normalising constant.
 In Section~\ref{sec:generalA}, we propose an accurate and inexpensive approach for arbitrary $D$ for (prime) graphs with minimum fill-in 1, and illustrate its performance on the Fisher's Iris Virginica data.
+This example additionally shows that approximations \cite{mml23, mohammadi2025scalable} employed in Bayesian sampling schemes for undirected graphs can lead to significant bias, while an exchange algorithm without approximations \cite{Willem} has very slow convergence.

-Finally, for general graphs, Theorem~\ref{thm:main} may help devise new Monte Carlo integration approaches by constructing a chordal completion with relatively few edges.
-Such a strategy is expected to outperform current algorithms such as \cite{Atay-Kayis}, if the number of missing edges is less than the sum of the number of edges and vertices in the graph, since the resulting integral would be lower dimensional.
-Taken together with the exact results presented here for a larger class of graphs than previously known, this avenue could enable faster Bayesian sampling schemes for general graphs and hence fully Bayesian analyses of larger Gaussian graphical models for practical applications.
+Finally, for general graphs, Theorem~\ref{thm:main} allowed us to devise a new Monte Carlo integration approach by constructing a chordal completion with relatively few edges.
+When the number of missing edges is less than the sum of the number of edges and vertices in the graph, the dimension of the integral is lower than current algorithms, such as \cite{Atay-Kayis}, that sample directly in the $\G$-Wishart space.
+In simulations, we observed that our new approach, building on the Fourier analysis, could be orders of magnitude more accurate.